Video: West Porch Tympanum

 Above is a prostrate young girl.
 She is in an attitude of prayer before the giant Hand of God.
 This design is emphasising the her proximity to God and hence important status in the celestial hierarchy.

 Behind this praying figure is a sculpted image of the church of Conques itself, which leaves no doubt that this figure is Sainte Foy.

 An empty throne stands by the pillars of a church from whose arches hang manacles donated as ex-votos by grateful pilgrims.
 On the right an altar with eucharistic chalice.

 This is the church of Conques.
 The manacles actually had been attached to the arches of the church before being melted down and wrought as a screen to guard the reliquary of the saint.
 The golden statue of Sainte Foy was seated on a golden throne, which here she has risen from to prostrate herself in intercessory prayer on behalf of the man directly below, whose fate is being decided in that very moment.

 There is no more graphic depiction of the medieval doctrine of the intercession of the saints.
 Clearly, great claims are being made here for the role of Sainte Foy’s powers of intercessory prayer and for Conques as a place of pilgrimage.
 It is presented as a High Place of Christendom and its saint has the power to redeem man.

 The northern cleric, Bernard of Angers who had visited Conques in the early eleventh century had declared that Sainte Foy had the power to “lead souls out of the underworld” after witnessing the saint’s miraculous gifts at first hand.
-The medieval church held that the souls of men could be rescued from Hell by the power of prayer and the Conques tympanum seems to contain a dual conception of Judgment, both as a future event occurring at the End of Time and an ongoing process which is happening in the present also.
+The medieval church held that the souls of men could be rescued from the underworld by the power of prayer and the Conques tympanum seems to contain a dual conception of Redemption, both as a future event occurring at the End of Time and an ongoing process which is happening in the present also.